 If you would like to perform any of these pieces then please contact me.

-First up is a group of pieces I wrote towards the end on my Masters degree on composition during September and October 2016.
+Here is a group of pieces I wrote towards the end on my Masters degree on composition during September and October 2016.
 They are a pretty varied bunch as you will see:-

 The Ellacombe Chimes are a system for playing church bells (normally swung to in order to sound by a team of ringers) by one person pulling a set of ropes.
 There is more about the system here.
 I was intrigued by the idea of using the Chimes as part of a small group of musicians and wrote several pieces which were performed at St Mary’s Church, Bitton in September 2016 and this is one of them.
 It takes its inspiration from minimalist music, which seems to lend itself to the Chimes.
 The musicians are Ruth Moss – flute, Masha Kaestner – piano, David Moss – violin and Sarah Quintin – Ellacombe Chimes.